olir/Frankenstein/README.md

   - e.g.: [Pre-Release 0.1](https://github.com/olir/Frankenstein/releases/download/0.1/launch.jnlp)
 3. Accept warnings and execute.

-##For developers##
+## For developers ##
-When you work on custom filters, you can concentrate on manipulating images with the OpenCV library.
+When you work on custom filters, you can concentrate on manipulating images with the OpenCV or JogAmp libraries.
 For more details read   [SegmentFilters](https://github.com/olir/Frankenstein/blob/master/doc/SegmentFilters.md).